 Yes.
 There’s heaps of great country for longer winter exploring and touring that also offer great downhill runs, as well as some that are just epic in winter.
 Some obvious ones:

 - Mt Jagungal in the northern Snowies.
-I like the approach from Guthega dam the best, there are a couple wonderful days of touring before you get to the mountain
+I like the approach from Guthega dam the best, up the Munyang Valley, there are a couple wonderful days of touring before you get to the mountain.

-- The Australian Alps Walking Track – or at least sections of it.
-A good option is to catch the snow bus to Hotham and ski/ walk to the Bogong High Plains, then either ski into Falls Creek (a nice 2 day trip) and get the bus back to Melbourne, or continue on and climb then descend Mt Bogong.
-Book a taxi from Mt Beauty and get them to meet you at the Mountain Creek campsite, just a few Ks from town allow 4 days for this one).
+- The Australian Alps Walking Track (AAWT) – or at least sections of it.
+A good option is to catch the snow bus to Hotham and ski/ walk along the AAWT to the Bogong High Plains, then either ski into Falls Creek (a nice 2 day trip) and get the bus back to Melbourne, or continue on and climb then descend Mt Bogong.
+Book a taxi from Mt Beauty or Snow Dog Transport and get them to meet you at the Mountain Creek campsite, just a few Ks from town.
+Allow 4 or 5 days for this one.
+Longer if you want to experience the big runs on Bogong.
+Get inspired by this winter traverse of the AAWT from Mark Oates.

-- The Overland Track in TAS (take snow shoes)
+- The Overland Track in Lutruwita/ TAS (take snow shoes and climb the side peaks where you can).

 There’s lots of info about BC areas on the ski wiki.